Prokuon/term512/README.md

 - **Custom-Designed CapTFT Enclosure**: Redesigns the top lid based on [CapTFT V2](https://github.com/Prokuon/CardputerADV_Cap_TFT_V2), and increases the maximum screen opening angle from 120° to 135°;
 - **Protective Base**: Secured via two of the LEGO-compatible holes on the bottom of the CardputerAdv.
 It integrates two latches to lock the screen lid securely in place when closed, along with a lanyard hole;
 - **Adjustable Kickstand**: Installed using the remaining two LEGO-compatible holes on the bottom.
-It supports multi-angle positioning, and the hinge damping can be tuned via the adjustment bolt
+The hinge damping can be tuned via the adjustment bolt

 ![](assets/20260914220759.jpg)